 The highest score for the week will be awarded 50 points, the second highest score 49 points etc with equal scores being ranked on time taken.
 Your result will be as recorded by the MapRun App.
 We will publish results on a weekly basis including a cumulative league table.
 Your highest 5 scores out of the 15 events will count towards your final league position.
 The 5 from 15 format recognises that many people might struggle to run each week with the short days and inclement weather but equally we wanted to ensure that there is a fresh offering each week for our keenest participants!

-There will be a Christmas/New Year special that will count towards the league but with modified rules for that particular event – details to follow nearer the time, we don’t want to spoil the surprise!
+There will be a Christmas/New Year special that will count towards the league but with modified rules for that particular event.

 At all times, please respect social distancing and any other pertinent regulations/guidance for your safety and the safety of others.
 You may run the course more than once in the week but only your first run will count for the competition.
 Given that some of the maps and courses we will be using are already available on MapRun and some people will have run the courses already, please feel free to study the map and routes used previously via MapRun but to make it fair, please do not look at any routes used by other competitors during the competition week before you have undertaken your run.
 Please also refrain from running the courses ahead of the competition week if you have not done so already.